Inddeed/Inddeed/README.md

-- 👋 Hi, I’m Raihan, i'm passionate about leveraging data and solving problems
+- 👋 Hi, I’m Raihan, i'm passionate learning more about data and apply my understanding to solve problems
-- 👀 I’m interested in data related skills
 - 🌱 Currently learning data analysis

 <!---